hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 **Important note:** In row 3, use the keyword "Elec" (without quotes) to denote electricity demand.
 All other energy streams may be named freely by the user.

+**Important note:** If you have a system with multiple nodes, each node in the input files has to have all the demands listed, and the nodes should be ordered chronologically across the columns.

 **Example file:** experiments\generic_energy_hub_basic\case_data\demand_data.csv

 ###energy_inputs_data.csv